isc30/blog.codeisc.com/_posts/xlnt-wasm/00-00-00-xlnt-wasm-bindings.md

 There is a [magical type](https://kripken.github.io/emscripten-site/docs/api_reference/val.h.html) called `emscripten::val` that basically wraps anything that comes from JavaScript world to C++.
 It implements some explicit conversions and `operator()`, which is exactly what we need for invoking callbacks.

+> Passing a pointer to the object avoids extra copies.
+This is the most important part in the implementation.
+{: .note }

 ```cpp
 class_<worksheet>("worksheet")